ronnakamoto/bunsan/README.md

 - macOS (x86_64 / Intel)
 - macOS (arm64 / Apple Silicon)

-Download the appropriate binary for your system:
+Download the appropriate binary for your system and make it executable (on Unix-based systems):

-- For Linux and macOS Intel systems: Use the `x86_64` version
-- For macOS Apple Silicon systems: Use the `arm64` version
-- For Windows: Use the `.exe` file

-On Linux and macOS, make the binary executable after downloading:

 ```bash
 chmod +x bunsan-*